• Home

 Easy Blackberry Coffee Cake

-But back to the cake.
-I’ve typed the recipe below similar to how it appeared on the can, but my changes were to halve the recipe and bake it in an 8 inch square pan, use half whole wheat pastry flour, Egg Beaters instead of eggs, Fibrelle artificial sweetener instead of sugar, oil instead of butter and added vanilla.
+So back to the cake.
+I've typed the recipe below similar to how it appeared on the can, but my changes when I first made it were to halve the recipe and bake it in an 8 inch square pan.
+I used half whole wheat pastry flour, Egg Beaters instead of eggs, artificial sweetener instead of sugar, oil instead of butter and added vanilla.
 The new Frankenstein cake was tender, denser and not very tall, but it still looked and tasted good.
-Next time I’ll halve it again (because that’s all we need even though I get stuck with half a can of pie filling), and use a mixture of whole wheat flour instead of all AP.
-The flavor of the ww flour was really good.

 Easy Blackberry Coffee Cake